cosock/cosock-book/src/04-select.md

 the first is for when a client connection is ready to receive `handle_recv` takes 2 arguments, `client` which is a `cosock.socket.tcp` that was returned from a call to `accept` and `clients` which is a table where the keys are `cosock.socket.tcp` clients and the values are `true`.
-We first call `client:recieve` to get the bytes from the client and if that returns a string that contains `"ping"` then we send our `"pong"` message.
+We first call `client:receive` to get the bytes from the client and if that returns a string that contains `"ping"` then we send our `"pong"` message.
 There are few places where this can go wrong, the call to `receive` could return `nil` and an error message or not `"ping"` or the call to `send` could